Tathagata Debnath Contact

 DPO Training Loop

 Preference pairs are extracted from MCTS trajectories: winning fixes (those that passed tests) are the "chosen" completions; failed attempts are "rejected."
-Blended Q-values (α=0.5 × MCTS value + AI critic score) rank them.
+Blended Q-values (α=0.5 × MCTS value + AI critic score) rank them, combining the tree-search signal with the critic's assessment to produce a more robust preference ordering than either signal alone.

 3. The Critical Refactor: Line Edits → Full Rewrites